jiyoonlee-0908/bible4l/replit.md

 ✓ Reorganized settings tabs: "음성 설정" with only voice guide and data management ✓ Fixed dialog close issue with proper state management ✓ Removed "모든 효과 초기화" button from DSP controls
+✓ Removed settings button from header to eliminate duplication with bottom navigation

 ## Play Store Deployment Preparation (January 15, 2025)